1. Homepage

 According to the administrator, it is clear that increased defense funding has become a direct consequence of the invasion, at the same time only 8 out of 30 NATO countries reach the 2024 goal of spending two percent of GDP on defense spending.

-"We will see many countries within NATO speeding up development towards the two percent goal.
+"We will see many countries within NATO accelerate development towards the two percent goal.
 Sweden has also expressed that they should get there as soon as 'practically possible'.
 This will require huge investments in defense equipment," says Joakim, who at the same time emphasizes that the effect of this will be continuously reflected over time in the portfolio companies' results and cash flows."

 "You have to see these trends in a longer perspective, orders that are placed now will in many cases not be delivered until two to five years from now and thus do not affect the cash flow in the short term.
 However, you can already see that the order books are being replenished and the companies will have more long-term and profitable business relationships."